ivanbasic/designPaterns/README.txt

 Manual:
-1 Open README.txt (this file, list of the all design patterns) 2 Open CONSOLE.txt (console output, logs for all the demos) 3 Open any dp_X_Y_name.java example (all classes for one demo in one file)
+1 Open README.txt (this file, list of the all design patterns) 2 Open CONSOLE.txt (console output, the logs for all the demos) 3 Open any dp_X_Y_name.java example (all classes for one demo in one file)